 - To view the detailed information of the connected wireless clients: - 1.
-Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
+Visit http://tplinkmodem.net, and log in with the password or your TP-Link ID. - 2.
 Go to Advanced > Wireless > Statistics page. - 3.
 You can view the detailed information of the wireless clients, including its connected wireless band and security option as well as the packets transmitted.

-You can also see the wrieless details by clicking the wireless clients icon on Basic> Network Map.
+You can also see the wrieless details by clicking the wireless clients icon on Basic > Network Map.